- BCom with a Major in Management

 To complete a BCom you need to pass papers totalling a minimum of 360 points, including all the core business papers as outlined below.
 At least 180 of those points must be above 100-level with a minimum of 72 points at 300-level.
 A maximum of 90 non-Commerce points can be credited towards your BCom.

-From 2017, to major in Management you must include:
+A major in Management must include:

 - BSNS111: Business and Society